- Most lakes contain freshwater which makes them unsuitable for most shark species which are adapted to survival in saltwater.

-They’re able to live in freshwater, saltwater, and brackish water.
-That’s because their liver can respond to the salinity of their environment and flush freshwater through their system to maintain homeostasis.
+It is not normal for most sharks to live in lakes.
+Certain shark species, however, are able to live in freshwater, saltwater, and brackish water.
+That’s because their livers can respond to the salinity of their environment and flush freshwater through their system to maintain homeostasis.
 They do this by peeing a lot more when they’re in freshwater than in saltwater.

 These are some of the lakes that sharks live in:

 - Lake Nicaragua in Nicaragua

 - Lake Pontchartrain in Louisiana